rara-ch/StarbucksPromotionalOffers_DataAnalysis/README.md

 - On average, **Starbucks sends its offers to 38% more males compared to females**.
 This is despite the fact that **females engage with offers at a 10% higher rate than males**.
 Offers are viewed at a similar rate for both genders, indicating that females were more likely than males to redeem an offer after viewing it.

   ![GenderOfferEngagement](ReportImages/GenderOfferEngagement.png)
-- Younger members (20s and 30s) engage with offers at the lowest rate out of any age group, especially when the offer is not distributed on social media.
+- Younger people complete offers after viewing them at the lowest rate as the 20s, 30s, and 40s age groups have the three lowest completion rates from view at 48.3%, 48.4% and 54.3% respectively.
+The 20s, 30s, and 40s complete offers at the lowest rate after view independent of if the offer is distributed through the social media or not.

-- Although buy-one-get-one (BOGO) offers are easier and more rewarding than discount offers, discount offers were completed at a 12% higher rate than BOGO offers.
-However, discount offers went for 2.5 days longer than BOGO offers on average.
+- The year a customer became a member and income both demonstrate no clear impact on customers' engagement with offers.

 ## Recommendations
 - Prioritise distributing offers through social media to ensure offers are seen by the maximum number of members and to increase engagement of the younger demographic.